Who we are:

 Japan, Adriatic Sea, South Pacific and the Caribbean.

-Robert founded International Sail and Power Association Japan (ISPA Japan), a non-profit organization providing training programs for sailboat and powerboat operators, in 2001.
+Robert founded ISPA Japan a non-profit organization providing training programs for sailboat and powerboat operators, in 2001.
 He was also formerly a Canadian Yacht Association (CYA) instructor and one of the founding members of International Sail and Power Association Canada (ISPA), which commenced operations in 1994.
 His passion for sailing and education has lead him to dedicate his lifework on establishing sail training programs after retiring as an entrepreneur; he formerly worked on a real estate development, civil engineering, and security IT software development in Japan, USA, Canada and other Pacific Rim countries.
+Author of ISPA Tall Ship Workbook, and, program editor of ISPA Young Mariner Program.

 Dr. Hideh(iko) Asanuma